AquaEBM/miroir/README.md

 ### Controls for `reflect_glium`

-The `reflect_glium` binary crate (which is run by the `mirror_verse_ui`) allows viewing simulations where you can move around and rotate the camera.
+The `reflect_glium` binary crate (which is run by `mirror_verse_ui`) allows viewing simulations where you can move around and rotate the camera.
 Here are the controls:

 - Use the WASD keys (or ZQSD) to move forward, left, backward, and right, respectively.
 - Use the space bar to move up and the shift key to move down.